amobular/OddityAssignment/README.md

 ```

 ## Structure
-The code has not yet been written but the structure will look something like:
+The general structure of this project is setup as follows:
 ```
-checkpoints/                Checkpoint files for models (would normally store these in W&B) configs/                    Config files for models (would normally store these in W&B) data/                       Default location for the CIFAR10 dataset src/                        Source code for models, inflation, etc.
+checkpoints/                Checkpoint files for models (would normally store these in W&B). configs/                    Config files for models (would normally store these in W&B). data/                       Default location for the CIFAR10 dataset. src/                        Source code for models, inflation, etc.
-    models/                 Model definition and code for weight inflation utils/                  Utility functions like MixUp tests/
-train.py                    Training script for the basic CNN
-classify.py                 Classification script for videos
+    lightning/              Lightning wrapper definintion, main training logic is here. models/                 Model definition and code for weight inflation. tests/                      Contains some small tests to test inflation. train.py                    Training script for the basic CNN. test.py                     Test script for the basic CNN. classify.py                 Classification script for videos.
 ```

+##